laravel/docs/passport.md

 <a name="revoking-tokens"></a>
 ### Revoking Tokens

-You may revoke a token and all of its refresh tokens by using the `revokeAccessToken` method on the `TokenRepository`:
+You may revoke a token by using the `revokeAccessToken` method on the `TokenRepository`.
+You may revoke a token's refresh tokens using the `revokeRefreshTokensByAccessTokenId` method on the `RefreshTokenRepository`:

     $tokenRepository = app('Laravel\Passport\TokenRepository');
     $refreshTokenRepository = app('Laravel\Passport\RefreshTokenRepository');

-    // Retrieve the token that needs to be revoked by its primary identifier...
+    // Revoke an access token...
     $tokenRepository->revokeAccessToken($tokenId);

-    // Also make sure to revoke its refresh tokens...
+    // Revoke all of the token's refresh tokens...
     $refreshTokenRepository->revokeRefreshTokensByAccessTokenId($tokenId);

 <a name="purging-tokens"></a>